Mum was a reading a book over Christmas …

 May’s comment: I wanted to do declutter last year but got distracted.
 I did do my wardrobe but didn’t get any further and that’s not what Marie Kondo suggests.

 I am having a go at it again but I am not doing it the MK way, i.e. by categories.
 I am starting with a cupboard which probably has the hardest items to discard – boxes of letters, diaries, scrapbooks.
 I don’t have the time to appreciate the items either – no time for “does this bring me joy?”
 I had intended to start the process this weekend and do it properly – to declutter my life rather than just discard things.
+I had even thought about hiring some rubbish removal services but I have’t got round to that yet.
 But the ongoing renovations for the coming year plans gave me no choice.
 I think the Universe is pushing me forward.
 Anything is better than not.

 I was told on Thursday to clear that cupboard as the guys were coming on Friday to fit new cupboard.
 I spent all Thursday evening emptying it out.
 All Friday they removed and rebuilt the cupboard.
 Today I spent all day shredding and discarding boxes, photos, mementoes that no longer have space in my life – I wasn’t going to just put everything back!